-When there is a phosphorus deficiency, the lower (oldest) leaves will sometimes turn dark green, occasionally with a bluish or bronze tinge, and may thicken or curl downard before exhibiting dark gray, bronze or purplish splotches.
+When there is a phosphorus deficiency, the lower (oldest) leaves turn dark green.
+Leaves occasionally get a bluish or bronze tinge, and may thicken or curl downard before exhibiting dark gray, bronze or purplish splotches.
 Sometimes the stems of the affected leaves will turn bright red or purplish, usually starting from underneath.

 Do not mistake natural reddish-purple colored stems for a phosphorous deficiency!

 When you notice that stems are turning red or purple starting from underneath, it may be a sign of a phosphorus deficiency only if accompanied by other symptoms.
-If the only symptom shown by your plant is red or purple stems, it is likely caused by the genetics of your plant and is nothing to worry about.
+If the only symptom shown by your plant is red or purple stems, and you are not seeing any other signs of splotches or unhealthy leaves, the red or purple stems are likely caused by the genetics of your plant.
+If that's the case, you have nothing to worry about.

-In the flowering (budding) stage, a cannabis phosphorus deficiency usually manifests near the buds that are being hit with strong, direct light.
-This is because phosphorus is used heavily by cannabis plants in the flowering/budding phase, and is a crucial component of photosynthesis (turning light into energy for the plant).
+Phosphorus is used heavily by cannabis plants in the flowering phase to produce buds, and is a crucial component of photosynthesis (turning light into energy for the plant).

 Some strains of cannabis use much more phosphorus than others, or be more susceptible to a phosphorus deficiency, and you may have many plants in the exact same setup with only some of the plants showing signs of a phosphorus deficiency.

-Solution: Your cannabis plant may show signs of a phosphorus deficiency if the pH at the roots is too high or too low.
+Your cannabis plant may show signs of a phosphorus deficiency if the pH at the roots is not in the right range.
 That is because when the pH of your root zone is off, your cannabis cannot properly absorb phosphorus through its roots.
 Therefore the first step is to ensure that you have the correct pH for your growth medium.
 Learn more about pH and cannabis.